Small mammals as pets

-The most common rodents kept as household pets are hamsters (golden hamsters and dwarf hamsters), gerbils (Mongolian jirds and duprasi gerbils), common degus, fancy mice, fancy rats, common chinchillas, and guinea pigs (cavies).

-The domestication of small mammals is a relatively recent development, arising only after large-scale industrialization.
+The domestication of small mammals to keep as pets is a relatively recent development, arising only after large-scale industrialization.
 Historically, Western society was more agrarian than today, with rodents as a whole seen as vermin that were carriers for disease and a threat to crops.
-Animals that hunted such pests (e.g. terriers and cats) were prized.
+Animals that hunted such pests, such as terriers, ferrets and cats, were prized.

+Many small animals kept as household pets are rodents, including: fancy mice, fancy rats, hamsters (golden hamsters and dwarf hamsters), gerbils (Mongolian jirds and duprasi gerbils), common degus, common chinchillas, and guinea pigs (cavies).
+Non-rodents, including rabbits, hedgehogs and sugar gliders, are also kept.

-Some of these small rodents are prohibited from being kept as pets in certain areas for being invasive; California, Hawaii, and New Zealand have strict regulations to protect their native environments and agricultural operations.
+Some of these small mammals are prohibited from being kept as pets in certain jurisdictions for being invasive; California, Hawaii, Alberta and New Zealand have strict regulations to protect their native environments and agricultural operations.
 Gerbils, degus, and domesticated rats have various prohibitions on their ownership.

+Nomenclature

+The definition of a "small mammal" differs, but is generally accepted as all mammals weighing less than 5 kg.

+The term "pocket pet" is used for a small, pocket-sized mammal (sometimes also categorized as a "small and furry" in the pet industry) commonly kept as a household pet.